Unsustainable Fishing Methods and Overfishing

 Bottom Trawling

-Also known as “dragging”, bottom trawling refers to the process of dragging a fishing net along the seafloor, catching all sea creatures that reside there.
-It usually takes place in international, unregulated waters with the help of fishing trawlers.
-This method is usually favored by big fishing companies, due to its success in catching large quantities of fish at once.
-For this exact reason, bottom trawling falls under the umbrella of overfishing practices.
+Bottom trawling (also known as ‘dragging’) refers to the process of pulling a big fishing net along the seafloor, catching all sea creatures that reside there.
+This usually happens in international, unregulated waters using big commercial boats called trawlers.
+Big fishing companies favor this method as it’s an easy way to catch large quantities of fish at once.

 Cyanide Fishing